connectjunkie/homebridge-beoplay/README.md

 Homebridge is published through [NPM](https://www.npmjs.com/package/homebridge) and should be installed "globally" by typing:

-    sudo npm install -g homebridge
     sudo npm install -g homebridge-beoplay

-If you don't have Homebridge installed, [check the repository](https://github.com/nfarina/homebridge) for detailed setup instructions.
+If you don't have Homebridge installed, [check the repository](https://github.com/homebridge/homebridge) for detailed setup instructions.

 # Community